yzjedu/cs151-pa2-Ceburns/initial_design.md

     1. output player 1 selects first
     2. set a player 1 choice variable equal to a random int between 1 and 3
     3. output player 1 choice
-    4. set an updated sticks variable equal to updated sticks minus player 1 choice
+    4. set total equal to total minus player 1 choice and output total
-    5. set a player 1 updated variable equal to updated sticks
-    6. if player 1 updated is equal to 0
+    6. if player 1 total is equal to 0
         1. player 1 losses is equal to 1 + player 1 losses variable
     7. otherwise
         1. player 1 losses is equal to 0 + player 1 losses variable